Welcome to the New Dry Plate Era!

 They can mostly be traced back to the dust present on the plate during exposure.
 Even though we do our best to keep air bubbles to a minimum while coating it is still possible for some micro bubbles to be present on the plate.

-To protect the dry plate negative from mechanical damage encase it either in a stable plastic sleeve or simply wrap it back in the protective acid free archival paper left over from when you unwrapped fresh Zebra plate.
+To protect the Dry Plate Tintype Positive from mechanical damage encase it either in a stable plastic sleeve or simply wrap it back in the protective acid free archival paper left over from when you unwrapped fresh Zebra plate.
 Store them vertically in a tightly packed manuscript box or in a box equipped with grooves.
-Negatives will not suffer from exposure to light during printing, or through the contact or enlarging process.
-Nevertheless, negatives should be stored in the dark to protect them from prolonged exposure to light.